lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 FS3 works best with broad Action Skills, because otherwise you end up with a gazillion of them.
 Of course there are specialties within every Action Skill.
 Firing a pistol is really not quite the same as using a rifle, nor is wielding a sword the same as wielding an axe.
 These are lumped together for simplicity.
 Remember - FS3 is "**Simple** Skill System".

+Specialties are there when it's really important to divide up a skill.
 Don't add specialties for every skill or it gets silly.
 Reserve them for the ones that truly need some degree of oversight.
 On a BSG game it might be important to know whether your pilot knows Vipers, Raptors or both.
 On a modern game, does it really matter what kinds of planes they can fly?
 Probably not.

 # Ability Point Limits